212 Area Code Scam Report

 Not all 212 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Energy, solar, & utilities scams have the highest automation rate at 62.1%, meaning 6 out of 10 calls are robots.
-Computer & technical support follows at 59.3%.
+Warranties & protection plans scams have the highest automation rate at 92.2%, meaning 9 out of 10 calls are robots.
+Reducing your debt (credit cards, mortgage, student loans) follows at 79.9%.
 If your phone rings from a 212 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Calls pretending to be government, businesses, or family and friends